Gabrieltgaldino/NRG_QT/docs/source/software_description/NRGTEN.rst

 NRGTEN
 ======

-NRGTEN (https://academic.oup.com/bioinformatics/article/37/19/3369/6179106?login=false) is a Python package for Normal Mode Analysis calculations using the ENCoM potential (10.1371/journal.pcbi.1003569).
+**NRGTEN** (https://academic.oup.com/bioinformatics/article/37/19/3369/6179106?login=false) is a Python package for Normal Mode Analysis calculations using the `ENCoM potential <10.1371/journal.pcbi.1003569>`_.
 NRGTEN is used for calculating Dynamical Signatures and Conformational Ensembles of proteins and protein-ligand complexes.

 .. image:: /_static/images/NRGTEN/NRGTEN_settings.png
        :alt: An example image
        :width: 65%
        :align: center

-An object containing all molecules to be considered for the dynamical signature calculations must be loaded into the PyMOL interface.
+An object containing all molecules to be considered for the dynamical signature calculations must be loaded into the Pymol interface.

 .. note::

-    We recommend using PyMOL's "Remove Solvent" function before running NRGTEN to avoid errors.
+    We recommend using Pymol's "Remove Solvent" function before running NRGTEN to avoid errors.
 All small molecules, residues, and chains will be considered for the calculations of dynamical signatures and conformational ensembles.
 We advise performing calculations with NRGTEN using only one chain per object and no more than one small molecule, as our methods have only been validated for these cases.
 For more information about NRGTEN settings, refer to its manual (https://nrgten.readthedocs.io/en/latest/).

 In the "Load Object" area, press "Refresh" and select the object of interest from the "Object" list.